dmbarbour/glas/docs/GlasDesign.md

 ### Staged Metaprogramming

-Glas has implicit, pervasive staging: a module's source is processed and compiled into a value, and this value is processed and compiled further by a client module.
-It is possible to leverage this for metaprogramming using problem-specific intermediate representations.
-Additionally, language modules can potentially support user-defined, modular macros and other techniques.

-However, access to this feature depends on syntax.
-For example, [the g0 syntax](GlasZero.md) does not support metaprogramming.
-But users could implement a Glas program or macro interpreter for static evaluation by user-defined language modules.
-By leveraging *acceleration* we can feasibly achieve excellent performance for staging.
+Glas has implicit, pervasive staging via its module system.
+Additionally, language modules can provide staging within a module, assuming the language includes a program interpreter.
+The g0 language, used in bootstrap, has support for staged metaprogramming via macros and an export function.

 ### Acceleration